juliaDooby/Trello/README.md

 ### Development:

-* Function of To-Do list
+* Function of To-Do list:
+* Add new task
+* Delete task
 ---

 ### Technologies Used: